 Haemolytic anaemias are a group of anaemias resulting from increased destruction of RBCs with a resultant increase in circulating indirect bilirubin.
-Clinical jaundice appears once bilirubin levels rise above 34.2 to 68.4 mmol/L (2-4 mg/dL).
-Additional disease-specific symptoms may also be present.
 The resulting anaemia can be microcytic or hyperproliferative normocytic, depending on the cause.

 Nutrient deficiency or depletion

-Meat provides the main source of haem iron, and iron deficiency is common in geographical regions where meat is sparse and there is poor dietary iron intake.
-There is a strong relationship between pica (a medical disorder in which children develop an appetite for non-nutritive substances) and iron deficiency.
+Inadequate iron intake: meat provides the main source of haem iron, and iron deficiency is common in geographical regions where meat is sparse and there is poor dietary iron intake.

-Iron malabsorption occurs due to achlorhydria, gastric surgery, destruction of small bowel absorptive area in chronic diseases such as coeliac disease, or following extensive resection of the proximal small bowel.
+Iron malabsorption occurs due to achlorhydria, gastric surgery, chronic pancreatitis, gallstones, destruction of small bowel absorptive area in chronic diseases such as coeliac disease, intestinal wall oedema in heart failure, or following extensive resection of the proximal small bowel.

 Vitamin B12 deficiency